Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageAccountSASToken.md

 ### -Context
 Specifies the Azure storage context.
-You can use the New-AzureStorageContext cmdlet to get an **AzureStorageContext** object.
+You can use the New-AzStorageContext cmdlet to get an **AzureStorageContext** object.

 ```yaml
 Type: Microsoft.Azure.Commands.Common.Authentication.Abstractions.IStorageContext